Amoxicillin

 Treatment of infections due to susceptible (β-lactamase-negative) strains causing the following syndromes:

-- Infections of the ear, nose, and throat – due to Streptococcus spp. (α- and β-hemolytic strains), S. pneumoniae, Staphylococcus spp., or H. influenzae
+- Infections of the ear, nose, and throat caused by Streptococcus spp. (α- and β-hemolytic strains), S. pneumoniae, Staphylococcus spp., or H. influenzae

-- Infections of the genitourinary tract – due to E. coli, P. mirabilis, or E. faecalis.
+- Infections of the genitourinary tract caused by E. coli, P. mirabilis, or E. faecalis.

-- Note: empiric use is not recommended by IDSA due to higher rates of resistance to E. coli and poor efficacy[3].
+- Note: IDSA does not recommend empiric use due to higher resistance rates to E. coli and poor efficacy[8].

-- Infections of the skin and skin structure – due to Streptococcus spp. (α- and β-hemolytic strains), Staphylococcus spp., or E. coli
+- Infections of the skin and skin structure caused by Streptococcus spp. (α- and β-hemolytic strains), Staphylococcus spp., or E. coli

-- Infections of the lower respiratory tract – due to Streptococcus spp. (α- and β-hemolytic strains), S. pneumoniae, Staphylococcus spp., or H. influenzae
+- Infections of the lower respiratory tract caused by Streptococcus spp. (α- and β-hemolytic strains), S. pneumoniae, Staphylococcus spp., or H. influenzae

 - Gonorrhea, acute uncomplicated (ano-genital and urethral infections) – due to N. gonorrhoeae (males and females).
-Note: amoxicillin is not recommended by the CDC for the treatment of gonorrhea due to high rates of resistance.
+Note: The CDC does not recommend amoxicillin for the treatment of gonorrhea due to high rates of resistance.

-- H. pylori eradication to reduce the risk of duodenal ulcer recurrence in combination with other agents.
+- H. pylori eradication to reduce the risk of duodenal ulcer recurrence in combination with other antibiotics/medications.